Federal prosecutors subpoena Trump inaugural records

 Federal prosecutors have issued a subpoena for documents from President Donald Trump's inaugural committee, a representative of the committee said Monday night.

-The U.S. attorney's office in the Southern District of New York, in Manhattan, are investigating allegations that the committee misspent some of the tens of millions it raised from donations and that some donors gave money in exchange for access to influence Trump administration policy positions.
+The U.S. attorney's office in the Southern District of New York is investigating allegations that the committee misspent some of the tens of millions it raised from donations and that some donors gave money in exchange for access to influence Trump administration policy positions.

 "We have just received a subpoena for documents," the committee representative told NBC News.
 "While we are still reviewing the subpoena, it is our intention to cooperate with the inquiry."